A 2Cat-inspired model structure for double categories: Model structure for weak double categories

 \begin{prop} A weak double category is cofibrant if and only if it is a retract of a weak double category whose \begin{rome} \item underlying horizontal compositional graph is free, and \item underlying vertical category is a disjoint union of copies of $\mathbbm{1}$ and $\mathbbm{2}$. \end{rome} \end{prop}

 \begin{rmk} By \cite[Lemma 8]{LackBicat}, a bicategory is cofibrant if and only if it is a retract of a bicategory whose underlying compositional graph is free.
-Therefore, the functor $\bfH^{w}\colon \wkDblCat\to \Bicats$ preserves cofibrant objects. \end{rmk}
+It then follows from \cref{prop:wkdblcof} that the functor $\bfH^{w}\colon \wkDblCat\to \Bicats$ preserves cofibrant objects. \end{rmk}